 The striking and exciting part of the Destination XL chart is most retailers have been crumbling in price during the summer.
 So, a wicked high-volume breakout pattern really stands out.
 Whether this outperformance trend continues is open to question, and may depend on how severe a developing recession becomes.
 If I knew consumer spending would be strong in 2023, I would be uber-bullish on DXLG currently.

 I have found another small oil/gas play with hundreds of producing wells in Texas and Oklahoma.
 The company has a history of strong management, efficient operations and above-average investor returns over the last decade vs. the Big Oil names investors have overweighted in 2022.
 Proof positive of the quality of its business assets and investment setup, PrimeEnergy Resources (PNRG) has solidly outperformed the oil/gas industry for price change since early summer.
 During the first six months of 2022, revenue grew 127% as production jumped and energy selling prices skyrocketed.
 EPS went from a loss to $11, with half of the year left to play out.
 On a prorated basis for the second half, the current P/E is closer to 5x.
-The balance sheet is getting stronger with $25 billion in cash and current assets vs. ZERO debt and $85 million in total liabilities.
+The balance sheet is getting stronger with $25 million in cash and current assets vs. ZERO debt and $85 million in total liabilities.
 Today’s $180 million market cap is quite the steal vs $118 million in tangible book value, holding $568 million in oil/gas wells at cost, depreciated to $173 million in net property.
 Using first-half results as a proxy, operating cash flow is running at $55 million annualized, for a cash flow multiple just above 3x.

-PrimeEnergy fits in the same group as North American producing Barwell Industries (BRN) and Evolution Petroleum (EPM) as underfollowed, underappreciated small-cap oil/gas investments.
+PrimeEnergy fits in the same group as North American producing Barnwell Industries (BRN) and Evolution Petroleum (EPM) as underfollowed, underappreciated small-cap oil/gas investments.
 If Europe runs out of fossil fuel energy this winter from Russian war-created shortages, these three should be able to rise substantially over the next 3-6 months.
-And, because of lower valuations upfront than more recognizable oil names, they may offer less risk in a flat oil/gas environment during a recession.
+And, because of lower valuations upfront than more recognizable oil names, they may offer less risk in a flat to weakening oil/gas environment during a recession.

 The Volume Breakout Report has highlighted a number of winners over the past 10 weeks, during a volatile and difficult market period.
 For shorter-term traders, strong momentum with outlier trading volume can be somewhat predictive of future price gains.
 Of course, a diversified basket of selections (at least 20-30 names) is the smartest way to reduce risk, as smaller companies can experience wild price swings, with minor dollar amounts able to move marketplace equilibrium quickly.
-By the time good news events are released to the public, insiders and knowledgeable long-term investors in each company often buy shares before the typical retail investor can act.
+By the time good news events are released to the public, insiders and knowledgeable long-term investors in each company have often purchased shares before the typical retail investor can act.
 The VBR is an early signal tool for investors looking for a trading edge.

 If new to the Volume Breakout Report series, you can read past efforts to get a better understanding of this research effort.
 The July 9th update is a good place to start, with strategies on how to use VBR picks.
 High-volume advances in price are just one part of the system and proprietary formulas.
 Daily computer searches that utilize as many as 15 indicators of technical trading momentum are ranked against thousands of equities, to find the best opportunities.
 Then, a review of company fundamentals and growth prospects narrows each list to the picks I write about.